ralphbean/threebean-blog/_posts/0128-statscache-planning.rst

 <https://admin.fedoraproject.org/updates>`_.
 There are lots of systems with
 many heterogenous interfaces.
 About three years ago, we started linking them all together with `a common message bus <http://fedmsg.com>`_ on the backend and this has granted us a handful of advantages.
-One of them is that we have a common history for all Fedora development activity (and to a lesser extent, community activity).
+One of them is that we now have a common history for all Fedora development activity (and to a lesser extent, community activity).

 There is a `web interface <https://apps.fedoraproject.org/datagrepper>`_ to this common history called datagrepper.
 Here are some example queries to get